Anthony-Gambale/Pygame-3D/README.md

 This project is a demo of an experimental mathematical technique that I came up with.
 This method allows the renderer to entirely skip the "view space" transformation step of a traditional 3D renderer.
 This saves a significant chunk of computation time.

 ### Install and Run
-In terminal
 ```
 $ python -m pip install pygame
 $ python src/main.py
 ```

-## Experimental Perspective-Projection Technique
+## Experimental Technique

-This demo program uses a different method for traditional perspective projection, to completely avoid all computation necessary in the traditional "view space" step.
+The main feature of this program is perspective projection.
+It takes the vertices of a 3D model, plus information about a camera situated in 3D space, and 'projects' the vertices of each shape onto the screen plane.